Share This

 Being the only outlet from Lake Tahoe, the Truckee River is quite literally the lifeblood of the communities in the greater Reno-Tahoe area.
 The Truckee River Legacy trail hugs the river’s southern side, providing a scenic backdrop, an opportunity to see wildlife, countless bird species, and plenty of fresh air.
 With only a few small rolling hills, this 12 mile out and back trail makes for a perfect day outside for the entire family to enjoy.

-All three of these bike paths in the High Sierra provide a relatively easy ride but with a nice dollop of adventure with them.
+All 8 of these bike paths in the High Sierra provide a relatively easy ride but with a nice dollop of adventure with them.
 So, don’t sit in traffic this season and instead pedal your way to see a whole new side of the Sierra.

 Author: Alex Silgalis